justin-napolitano/gh-pages-workflow/readme.md

 Find the most up to date file here ```https://github.com/justin-napolitano/gh-pages-workflow.git```

-## Integrating the hugo build jobs into your workflow
+## Integrating this into your workflow
 From your hugo project root

 ### Initialize a git repo if not already done